Other touch surfaces say they are antimicrobial – only we can prove it

 Antimicrobial Copper's efficacy against the 6 registered

-bacteria is summarised below.
+bacteria is summarized below.

 Methicillin-resistant Staphylococcus aureus

-Antimicrobial Copper provides an additional defence against
+Antimicrobial Copper provides supplemental defense against MRSA.

-surfaces because of its ability to kill MRSA in between regular
+because of its ability to kill MRSA in between regular

 Infections caused by Staphylococcus aureus are commonly